antoniokadid/php-database/README.md

 # php-mysql
-A library that can be used as a database abstraction layer.
+A WYSIWYG library that can be used as a database connection layer.

-*Project under development.*
+*Project under development and may be heavily change.
+Use at your own risk.*

 ## Installation